robot5000-design/ms3/README.md

 The site was designed with a mobile first approach.
 Customised Bootstrap was used to help with the responsiveness and layout of the site.
 In addition targeted media queries were used to assist with this.

 Probably the most important feature of the site from a users perspective is the use of the TMDB API as this gives the site a real world relevance for users.
 From a UX point of view they can spend more time reading and writing reviews on all the available shows.
+The TMDB API URL's are declared globally in a dictionary, so that they are in one place, easy to change if TMDB change them.

+Loading spinners are added to buttons where appropriate, where the user might see a small delay in operation, such as saving a new review or retrieving data from a TMDB request.

+To combat double entries of reviews in the database by an impatient user pressing the submit button more than once, the button is disabled with javascript on the first click and the page is immediately redirected also.

+Ratings take account of reviews being adjusted or deleted, something which is easy to overlook.

+One of the problems which arose was when searching the TMDB API for something new to review or searching browse reviews, when the user selects a movie but then changes their mind and goes back, the browsers in-built functionality requests that the page with the search form is reloaded for resubmission.
+To get around this, when the search is performed the results are presented after a redirect through another route.
+Now when the user clicks back, the resubmission is not requested.
+It makes for a much better user experience.

 _Landing Page:_